 In that case, you only want to be successful and you only want to win.
 Unfortunately, this isn’t enough.
 Those that are successful don’t just want it, they are willing to work for it because the fear and feeling of not accomplishing something far outweighs the feeling of succeeding.
 In other words, if you played a team sport, you likely remember the losses more than the wins.
 So, those that decide to work in the little moments that make the difference when no one is watching understand the following: Everyone wants to win, but winners hate to lose.

-Check out more of Eric's writing with the MASS Research Review - click here to subscribe!
+Check out more of Mike's writing with the MASS Research Review - click here to subscribe!